RedPitaya/Documentation/appsFeatures/jupyter/Jupyter.rst

 #################

-The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, explanatory text and direct controll or monitor hardware.
+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, explanatory text and direct control or monitor hardware.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more.